phantom2152/herokuMegaUploaderbot/README.md

 This is the source code of mega uploader telegram bot that can make by heroku

-You can use this source code in any way but you need to give credit to its Developer AJTimePyro And Achu biju.
+You can use this source code in any way but you need to give credit to its Developer AJTimePyro .

 Don't Forget to give a Star.